 As seen in this image we have added parent items in bold, these can represent goals, epics, themes, categories, and so on.
 Then we have broken these down into child items by hovering the cards and pressing the tab key.
 The child items represent your workable cards or user stories that you move across your board.
-Tip: By enabling the Boards column in the backlog everyone can easily overview the status of all items thanks to the relations that will be shown here.
+Tip: By enabling the Relations column in the backlog everyone can easily overview the status of all items thanks to the relations that will be shown here.

 Sometimes user stories consist of sub-tasks or a range of criteria that need to be completed, this is where checklists can come handy.
 By breaking user stories down with checklists and checklist items, not only do you make it easier to see the progress in detail but you can also distribute sub-tasks to different people by mentioning them.

 If a checklist happened to grow a bit too long or if you would rather add the tasks as cards to a board, you can convert entire checklists or individual checklist items into cards for more detailed tracking.